Nikola Tanasković: Igokea (2021–2023)

-In June 2021, Tanasković he signed a two-year contract with Igokea.
+In June 2021, Tanasković signed a two-year contract with Igokea.

+Breogán (2023)

 On March 26, 2023, he signed with Rio Breogán of the Spanish Liga ACB.

+Return to Igokea (2023)

 He returned to Igokea in August of the same year.

+Budućnost (2023–2026)

-In December 23, 2023, he signed with Budućnost VOLI of the Montenegrin Prva A Liga and the Adriatic League.
+On December 23, 2023, he signed with Budućnost VOLI of the Montenegrin Prva A Liga and the ABA League.

+Return to Partizan (2026–present)

+On July 25, 2026, Tanasković signed a multi-year deal with Partizan of the Serbian SuperLeague, the ABA League, and the EuroLeague.